rcn-ee/ti-opencl/docs/sphinx-doc/source/compilation.rst

 -----------------------------------------------------------

 For this build scenario, offline compilation is used to create a binary file from an OpenCL C source file.
-An offline compiler called ``clocl`` is shipped with the TI OpenCL product.
-To take a file named kernel.cl containing OpenCL C source and create a binary called kernel.out, simply invoke clocl with the input file name: ``clocl kernel.cl``.
+An offline compiler called :command:`clocl` is shipped with the TI OpenCL product.
+To take a file named kernel.cl containing OpenCL C source and create a binary called kernel.out, simply invoke clocl with the input file name: :command:`clocl kernel.cl`.
 This step would typically be part of a makefile and is completed at application build time.
 Refer to the section on clocl for more details on clocl options.
 This build scenario protects IP better than the on-line compilation models, since the OpenCL C